-Your assignment is to write a 400-1000 word short revision of the topic "The Ontology of Geographical Objects", using these four papers as a basis, but also making additional searches in the literature.
+Your assignment is to write a 500-1200 word short revision of the topic "The Ontology of Geographical Objects", using these four papers as a basis, but also making additional searches in the literature.
 Your assignment should consider, among others, the following issues:

-- What is ontology and why is it relevant to GIS? - What is a geographical object, considering the different definitions (Smith, Galton) and also the topological operations discussed in the previous assignment? - What are the main differences between the views of Smith and Galton regarding geographical objects? - What are the main criticisms by Robison against Smith's theory of fiat and bona fide objects? - Do mountains exist? - How is the ontology of geographical objects dealt with in the OGC standards? - Consider the text below about the "The Kleinmachnow Syndrome" in the following page.
-What does the text teach you about the nature of geographical objects?
+- What is a geographical object, considering the different definitions (Smith, Galton) and also the topological operations discussed in the previous assignment? - What are the main differences between the views of Smith and Galton regarding geographical objects? - What are the main criticisms by Robison against Smith's theory of fiat and bona fide objects? - Do mountains exist? - How is the ontology of geographical objects dealt with in the OGC standards? - Consider the text below about the "The Kleinmachnow Syndrome" in the following page.
+What does the text teach you about the nature of geographical objects? - Consider the TED talk about differences between US and Japanese addresses (www.ted.com/talks/derek_sivers_weird_or_just_different?language=en).
+How do Smith and Galton deal with "blocks", "roads" and "addresses"? - What about networks, such as the London Underground and the internet?
+Does Smith's theory of fiat and bona fide objects apply to them?
+What counts as on object in a network?